gvaartjes/highcharts-declarations-documentation/README.md

 ## Solving Problems

-### Solving Problems: Debugging
+### Debugging

-If TypeScript is falling over your Highcharts options, it might be that it is not finding the correct series as a reference.
-In that case you can cast series options to the correct type.
+If TypeScript is complaining about your Highcharts options, then it might not find the correct series as a reference.
+If that is the case, cast the series options to the correct type.
 ```ts
 series: [{
     type: "line",